der-spaete-jo/led-control/README.md

+# led-control

 Control LEDs plugged to a Raspberry Pi using a gamepad/xbox-controller or your keyboard.
 If using a gamepad, you can access a simple game.

+The simple game is a sort of LED memory.
+Starting with three, each round LEDs will light up.
+The player has to memorize in which order the LEDs light up.
+When the sequence is shown, the player has to repeat it using the gamepad buttons A, B, X and Y. If the sequence was repeated correctly, you will get a new sequence with one more LED lighting up.

+This repo can also be a starting point for any other "control"-like project on the RPi, e.g. a robot.

 # Components

-Raspberry Pi
+ - Raspberry Pi

-Breadboard
+ - Breadboard

-LEDs
+ - LEDs

-Resistor 470R
+ - Resistor 470R

-Jumper Cable
+ - Jumper Cable

-XBox controller
+ - XBox controller or comparable gamepad

+ - USB-dongle if it is a wireless gamepad

 # Installation